caohuashan/learngit/readme.txt

-Git is a
+Git is a ddd
-Git is hello world
+Git is hello world dddkkk